EPF-Ground-Station/VEGA_SRT/README.md

 # Very Elegant Galactic Antenna (VEGA)

-Welcome to the VEGA radio-telescope repository!
+Welcome to the VEGA radio-telescope software repository!
 This project consists in developing and controlling a Small Radio Telescope (SRT) to support potential research in the field of radio-astronomy.

 The radio-telescope, nominal since summer 2023, is currently operated by Callista, the EPFL astronomy club.